 To be an AGLSP member is to be part of a community engaged in an ongoing discussion about interdisciplinary graduate education–the latest issues in curriculum development, standards of assessment, faculty recruitment, marketing, institutional support and other issues both pedagogical and administrative.
-Membership not only gives you access to all of the resources of the AGLSP (including sample GLS course syllabi, AGLSP publications, Confluence, and web-based resources), it provides ample opportunity for networking with other GLS faculty and administrators through the AGLSP Annual Conference, website, blog and regional symposia.
+Membership not only gives you access to all of the resources of the AGLSP (including sample GLS course syllabi, AGLSP publications, Confluence – our online journal, and web-based resources), it provides ample opportunity for networking with other GLS faculty and administrators through the AGLSP Annual Conference, website, discussion listserv, Facebook group and regional symposia.
 As an AGLSP member, you are connected to others familiar with the issues your program faces every day.

 Annual Conference and Workshop

 Each year, the AGLSP Annual Conference brings together representatives of the Association’s member programs to share ideas and discuss the latest issues in Graduate Liberal Studies.
 Each conference features paper presentations and panel discussions, as well as invited speakers with scholarly and real-world expertise.
-Recent themes have included The Transformation of the 21st Century City and Source of Life and Strife: Multidisciplinary Perspectives on Water; recent venues have included Saratoga Springs (NY), Dallas, Orlando, and Vancouver.
+Recent themes have included, Tradition and Transformation: Embracing the Future, Place Matters, Revolutions: Past, Present, and Future, Urban Gateways: Immigration and the Global City, The Crisis of the Book: Worlds of Opportunity, Worlds of Change and The Transformation of the 21st Century City ; recent venues have included Oklahoma City, San Jose, Philadelphia, Chicago, Portland and Saratoga Springs.